-At all times, faculty will demonstrate respect for, and sensitivity to, all aspects of diversity, including: age; culture; disabilities; ethnicity; gender; language; political beliefs; religious and spiritual beliefs; sexual orientation; and socioeconomic status.
+At all times, faculty will demonstrate respect for, and sensitivity to, all aspects of diversity, including: age; culture; disabilities; race, ethnicity; gender and gender identity; language; political beliefs; religious and spiritual beliefs; sexual orientation; and socioeconomic status.

 In all interactions with patients and their families, faculty are expected to adhere to the ideals of the profession of medicine.
 These include, but are not limited to: compassion; respect for patients' privacy, autonomy and dignity; altruism in patient care and in the pursuit and application of knowledge; empathy; accountability; punctuality; and respect for diversity.